Continuum limit of critical inhomogeneous random graphs: Introduction

-\end{enumeratea} The rest of the paper is organized as follows.
-In Section \ref{sec:prelim}, we start with the appropriate spaces and topology for convergence of a collection of metric spaces and define the Gromov-Haussdorf-Prokhorov metric.
-We state our main results in Section \ref{sec:results}.
-We give a precise description of the limit objects in Section \ref{sec:descp}.
+{\bf Organization of the paper:} In Section \ref{sec:prelim}, we start with the appropriate spaces and topology for convergence of a collection of metric spaces and define the Gromov-Haussdorf-Prokhorov metric.
+We state our main results in Section \ref{sec:results} and defer a precise description of the limit objects to Section \ref{sec:descp}.
 We discuss our main results and their relevance as well as the technical challenges in extending these results in Section \ref{sec:disc}.
 Starting from Section \ref{sec:proofs-comp} we prove the main results.